By the end of December 2024, my VO2 Max estimate reached 58 mL/min/kg and would stay there for a while.

 Tips for Accurate VO2 Max Estimates

-As alluded to in an earlier section, wrist-worn monitors can suffer from cadence lock, a phenomenon where the sensor mistakes wrist movement for heart rate, particularly at running cadences of 160-180 steps per minute.
+Wrist-worn heart rate sensors—like the one on your Garmin—can suffer from cadence lock, a phenomenon where the sensor mistakes wrist movement for heart rate, particularly at running cadences over 160 steps per minute.
 This would likely penalize (underestimate) your VO2 Max if your running cadence is higher than your heart rate, as it almost always is in my case.

-Why not just use a chest heart rate monitor, then?
-Well, it’s a viable option—one that many athletes employ—but I find the armband HR monitor to be more comfortable.
-Chest HR monitors can feel restrictive, especially if they are worn too tightly around your torso.
+Regarding external devices, an armband HR monitor can be more comfortable than chest ones, which can feel restrictive—especially if they are worn too tightly around your torso.
 Armband HR monitors are also rechargeable, whereas the chest HR monitors typically use a coin-sized lithium battery that needs to be replaced every year.

-For the chest monitor, I dunk the entire front strap (and sensor unit) in water before putting it on.
-This has ensured consistent, reliable readings from the very start.
-I got that tip from wearers of Polar heart rate monitor in a Reddit forum, and it has proved to be more effective than using spit or electrode gel on the electrodes only.
+If you use a chest monitor, dunk the entire front strap (and sensor unit) in water before putting it on.
+That will ensure consistent, reliable readings from the very start.
+I’ve found that to be more effective than using spit or electrode gel on the electrodes only.

 Run at Steady-State